tatsu-lab/alpaca_eval/README.md

     -r, --reference_model_configs=REFERENCE_MODEL_CONFIGS
         Type: Optional[Union]
         Default: None
         Same as in `model_configs` but for the reference model.
-If None, we use the same model as the one we are -e, --evaluation_dataset=EVALUATION_DATASET
+If None, we use the default Davinci003 outputs.
+    -e, --evaluation_dataset=EVALUATION_DATASET
         Type: Union
-        Defaul...
+        Default: <func...
         Path to the evaluation dataset or a function that returns a dataframe.
-If None, we use the default evaluat ion
+If None, we use the default evaluation -a, --annotators_config=ANNOTATORS_CONFIG
-    -a, --annotators_config=ANNOTATORS_CONFIG
         Type: Union
-        Default: 'alpaca_eval_gpt4'
+        Default: 'alpaca_eval_gpt4_turbo_fn'
         Path to the annotators configuration or a dictionary.
-If None, we use the default annotators configuration .
+If None, we use the default annotators configuration.
     -o, --output_path=OUTPUT_PATH
         Type: Union
         Default: 'auto'